MattPereira/etherscript/README.md

 A collection of useful scripts for interacting with EVM compatible blockchains from the command line

-#### Details

 ## Script Glossary

 ### swap

-Swap tokens using the uniswap sdk that leverages the smart order router to compute optimal routes and execute swaps
+Swap tokens using the uniswap sdk that leverages the smart order router to compute optimal routes and execute swaps.

 ##### Required flags